Updated: June 6, 2024

 From stunning lagoons and breathtaking waterfalls to lush forest cover and incredible mountains, Peneda-Gerês National Park is definitely worth visiting.
 With so much to do and see, you will not be short of entertainment during your stay in Portugal’s only, and best, national park.

 Peneda-Gerês National Park is a big area with many fun things to do and explore.
-To enjoy your time and ensure a full experience, you should spend at least two days in the park.
+To enjoy your time and ensure a complete experience, you should spend at least two days in the park.

 There are many places to stay when visiting Peneda-Gerês National Park.
-You can choose to stay inside the park, in areas such as Gerês village and Caniçada Dam, or in any of the beautiful hotels situated outside of the park.
+You can choose to stay inside the park, in areas such as Gerês village and Caniçada Dam, or any of the beautiful hotels situated outside of the park.